 “We mean ‘value’ not in its narrow [financial] sense but in its true sense – recognising the importance of social, environmental and economic well-being across our communities and in our lives”.

-Anyone can start to account for their social value, no matter the size of the organisation or the amount of resources available.
+Anyone can start to account for their social value, no matter the size of the organisation or the number of resources available.

 Social value is the term used to describe the additional value created in the delivery of a service contract which has a wider community or public benefit.
 This extends beyond the social value delivered as part of the primary contract activity.